-Featured add-ons are top-quality extensions and themes highlighted on AMO, Firefox's Add-ons Manager, and across other Mozilla websites.
+Featured add-ons, also called recommended add-ons, are top-quality extensions and themes highlighted on AMO, Firefox's add-ons manager, and across other Mozilla websites.
 These add-ons showcase the power of Firefox customization and are useful to a wide audience.

 New featured extensions are chosen every month.

 Before nominating an extension to be featured, please ensure it meets the following criteria: